 HFTD is a diverse coalition of suicide survivors, lived experience peer supporters, clinicians and advocates, who shared his pressing sense of urgency to create tangible action on suicide prevention.
 We support their annual fundraising gala.

 Providing vital, individualized, results-driven, therapeutic and supportive services for thousands of children, adults and families of all backgrounds each year, JCFS Chicago helps them face challenges with life transitions, mental health, developmental/intellectual disability and basic human need.
-We support multiple JCFS programs and events; additionally, our principal Andy Poticha serves on the Board of Directors.
+We support multiple JCFS programs and events; additionally, our Founder Andy Poticha serves on the Board of Directors.

 Published since 1991 by the independent non-profit Jewish Student Press Service, New Voices is the only Jewish and justice-focused magazine by and for college students.